enriquerb32/ML_Classification_Pyspark_and_Docker/README.md

 * Adding support for more machine learning algorithms
 * Enhancing the user interface with additional visualizations and interactivity
-* Integrating advanced model evaluation techniques and hyperparameter tuning, either UI-based or optimising it on the code
+* Integrating advanced model evaluation techniques and hyperparameter tuning, either through a UI-based approach or optimizing it in the code.
+The 'predict.py' script is included in the 'Extra' directory, demonstrating how to utilize a cross-validator with a random search of hyperparameters.
+It has not been included in the Streamlit app due to longer loading times, in addition to providing the option to tune the hyperparameters directly within the web app

 ## License